karldyson/exabgp-watchdog/README.md

 The watchdog requires multiple consecutive tests to pass in order for the state to transition from **DOWN** to **UP** and simillarly, to fail in order to transition from **UP** to **DOWN**.
 This mechanism is configurable, and exists to minimise the flapping of prefixes to BGP peers in the event of mis-behaving service.

+This is, fundamentally, aimed at automating the announce and withdraw of one or more prefixes in an anycast network.

+It can include BGP communities, including support for large communities, although this is global at the present time.
+Per prefix communities are planned so you can steer traffic etc with provider communities.
+The initial implementation is aimed at the ability to announce prefixes with communities that assist in troubleshooting which of the anycast nodes originated a given prefix.

+It's suitable for use both internally for simple load spreading via ECMP, as well as externally to announce to eBGP upstream providers.

 ## Checks

 The IP to test is constructed from the prefix, with the last octet replaced by the index.
 The watchdog is written for the scenario of advertising a v4 /24 (and/or v6 /48), further, that if the service has both IPv4 and IPv6 preixes, the last part of the IP is the same.
 If the last part of the prefix is not 0, the index is not used, and the prefix is tested verbatim (if you're advertising IPv4 /32 for example).
 See the TODO section.